Abdominoplasty After Weight Loss

 When a person gains weight, their skin stretches to accommodate the increased volume of fat cells.
 Additionally, the abdominal muscles weaken, and stretch marks form.
 The increase of fat in the intra-abdominal area leads to muscle separation (diastasis recti) in the midline.
 This can be pronounced especially for women after pregnancy.

 When a person loses weight, it decreases the amount of fat in the body.
 This is especially true within the subcutaneous layer.
-The person might still experience sagging or stretched skin even after their weight loss journey.
-This can result in loose, sagging skin and tissue that may hang down over the waistline, creating an appearance commonly referred to as an “apron” or “pannus.”
+The person might still experience stretched skin even after their weight loss journey.
+This can result in loose skin and tissue that may hang down over the waistline, creating an appearance commonly referred to as an “apron” or “pannus.”
 This excess skin can cause discomfort and hinder physical activity.

 Surgical Techniques Abdominoplasty After Weight Loss